google/googletest/docs/advanced.md

 is awkward especially when the expression has side-effects or is expensive to evaluate.

-googletest gives you three different options to solve this problem:
+GoogleTest gives you three different options to solve this problem:

 #### Using an Existing Boolean Function